nathanrenzi/Electron2DEngine/README.md

 ## Licensing

 Please be aware that FMOD is a commercial product.
-If you plan on using using this engine to make a product that includes FMOD functionality, check the [FMOD licensing options](https://www.fmod.com/licensing).
+If you plan on using Electron2D to make a product that includes FMOD functionality, check the [FMOD licensing options](https://www.fmod.com/licensing).
 The FMOD API will have to be manually installed in Electron2D/Core/Audio, as redistributing the API is not allowed.

 This project is licensed under the [MIT](LICENSE.md) License - see the [LICENSE.md](LICENSE.md) file